Customer service text examples: 20 templates to deliver a great customer experience

 Copy to Clipboard

 60% of consumers prefer to solve their own issues instead of involving support.
-So if your company has an excellent, well-organized knowledge base, encourage self-service as the first line of defense and potentially quicker path to resolution. 🎉
+So if your company has an excellent, well-organized knowledge base, you should encourage self-service or text-enabled workflows as a first line of defense (and a potentially quicker path to resolution).

 Example: Hi [name].
 Thanks for reaching out to us.
 We walk through the steps to [issue] in this article: [link to help desk article].
 Please follow the directions and let me know if you have any further questions.
 To opt out of texts, reply STOP.